Skip to content

 extends fun asCell(self: Builder): Cell;

-Converts the Builder to a Cell and returns it.
-Alias to self.endCell().
+Converts the Builder into a Cell and returns it.
+An alias to self.endCell().

 Usage example: